Caine Black Knife: Setting

 The story takes place on a futuristic Earth, and the parallel dimension world called Overworld.
 The futuristic Earth is a strictly caste-based society, the reason of which is explained in Blade of Tyshalle.
 After the discovery of Overworld, Actors are sent there to entertain Earth's population, by "putting their lives in danger in interesting ways".
-Overworld is a fantasy world, featuring an array of Tolkien-inspired races, such as primals/feys (elves), stonebenders (dwarves), ogrilloi (orcs), ogres, and trolls.
+Overworld is a fantasy world, featuring an array of Tolkien-inspired races, such as "primals" or "feys" (elves), "stonebenders" (dwarves), "ogrilloi" (orcs), ogres, and trolls.

 Summary

 The novel is split between the adventure that made Caine a star (Retreat from the Boedecken) and events in the present day.
 Both events take place in the same area, and both involve the Ogrillo Black Knife clan who roam the Boedecken Wastes.
 A twenty-five-year gap separates the two timelines.

 The arc was completed in Caine's Law (earlier working title: "His Father's Fist"), released April 2012.